|

 edible seeds.
 Probably originated from common weed "barnyard-grass".
 Is an

 annual that grows up to 2 feet in height.
-Used as feed for game birds or in
+Used as feed for game birds in

 White Proso Millet is mainly grown in Colorado and Dakotas.
 It